Top 10 Telehandler Hazards

 Follow Safe Work Procedures

+Like any piece of farming machinery, when used correctly telehandlers can improve your farming operations with greater efficiency and could even result in a safer farm.
 If you are after more information regarding the Telehandlers, Farm Safety and you, QFF have compiled a comprehensive Safety Book.

 Disclaimer: Content on this website may be of relevance to users outside of Australia, but content links and examples are specific to Australia.
 Please check with your local authority for your country and industry requirements.